Digital X-Ray

 Why Choose American Health Imaging

 American Health Imaging (AHI) collaborates with 99% of insurance plans for X-ray imaging, offering scans at significantly lower costs compared to hospital-based imaging, up to 60% less.
 We prioritize your convenience, providing same day and next day appointments.
-Many of our locations have extended and weekend hours to accommodate your busy schedule.
+Many of our AHI center locations have extended and weekend hours to accommodate your busy schedule.
 At AHI, we offer compassionate and accessible imaging services.
 Our friendly technologists will guide you through your appointment, ensuring a seamless experience.
 While fellowship-trained, subspecialty radiologists will provide your doctors with clear and precise results to aid in making an accurate diagnosis.*

 X-Ray Frequently Asked Questions